abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-03-30-My-2-Cents-on-Coding-Interview-Preparation.md

 1. **It's unethical.** You are basically the teacher in school who also holds up evening tuition classes charging students for "an edge above others".
 Get the analogy?
 Don't?

 2. **It's immoral** You went through a lot of pain doesn't mean you make it more painful.
-Instead, maybe write blog post to help others, or volunteer for teaching college students coming from low-income or community colleges so that they can also dream of working for one of these.
+Instead, maybe write a blog post to help others, or volunteer for teaching college students coming from low-income or community colleges so that they can also dream of working for one of these.
+If you really wnat to make money - maybe write a book, but don't make money out of someone who is already going through it!

 All these programmes follow the same money making strategy - plans where they take a cut out of your first year's pay or pay thousands of dollars upfront.